bernierllc/brain-trust-mcp/README.md

 ## 🔒 Security

-- ✅ **No hardcoded API keys** - Use MCP settings or environment variables
+- ✅ **No API keys in Docker** - API keys are passed per-request from MCP client
+- ✅ **No environment file secrets** - No `.env` file with API keys required
+- ✅ **Per-request authentication** - Each request uses client-provided credentials
 - ✅ **Non-root Docker user** - Runs as `mcpuser` in container
-- ✅ **Environment variable support** - Secure credential management
 - ✅ **Input validation** - Pydantic models validate all inputs
 - ✅ **Error handling** - Comprehensive error handling and logging
+- ✅ **Client-side key management** - Keys managed securely by MCP client

 ---